Theory of intermolecular exchange in coupled spin-1/2 nanographenes: Discussion and Conclusions

 \acknowledgments We acknowledge fruitful discussions with R. Ortiz, G. Catarina and A. Costa.
-We acknowledge financial support from the Ministry of Science and Innovation of Spain (grants No. PID2020-112811GB-I00 and No. PID2019-109539GB-41), from Gobierno Vasco (grant No. IT1249-19 “Grupos Consolidados UPV/EHU), from Generalitat Valenciana (grant No. Prometeo2021/017), from Fundacao Para a Ciencia e a Tecnologia, Portugal (grant No. PTDC/FIS-MAC/2045/2021), from the Swiss National Science Foundation, Pimag grant, from FEDER / Junta de Andaluc\'ia --- Consejer\'ia de Transformaci\'on Econ\'omica, Industria, Conocimiento y Universidades, (Grant No. P18-FR-4834).
+We acknowledge financial support from the Ministry of Science and Innovation of Spain (Grants No. PID2020-112811GB-I00 and No. PID2019-109539GB-41), from Eusko Jaurlaritza (Grant No. IT1453-22), from Generalitat Valenciana (Grant No. Prometeo2021/017), from Fundacao Para a Ciencia e a Tecnologia, Portugal (Grant No. PTDC/FIS-MAC/2045/2021), from the Swiss National Science Foundation, Pimag grant, and from FEDER / Junta de Andaluc\'ia--Consejer\'ia de Transformaci\'on Econ\'omica, Industria, Conocimiento y Universidades (Grant No. P18-FR-4834).